brentp/bio-playground/plots/README.rst

 Offers a number of command-line options and the code is simple enough that it can be further customized.

+The input file(s) (or stdin via -) can be in any format but the user must specify which columns to extract for chr, x, p using the --cols parameter.

 Usage::

     manhattan-plot.py [options] files